tjuuljensen/ride-windows/TO_DO.md

 ### Priority A - Improvements:
 - [ ] Backup Serial number before SysPrep
 - [ ] Use High performance power schema on host machine when used as virtual host - https://winaero.com/how-to-change-power-plan-in-windows-11/
-- [ ] Warn when enabling advanced Bitlocker PIN and current keyboard layout does not match installed
 - [ ] Bitlocker Recoverykey export to AD
   * Export to AD: https://arconnetblog.wordpress.com/2018/09/04/retrieve-bitlocker-recovery-key/
 - [ ] Explorer view, default view 3 timestamps